aryan30-tp/movie-finder-aryan/README.md

 A high-performance cinematic exploration platform built with Next.js, TypeScript, and Tailwind CSS.
 The engine bridges dynamic server-side TMDB API discovery streams with fluid client-side states, secure landing gates, and hardware-accelerated layouts.

+Please note while testing the auth screen is just a dummy and anything will work on it.

 ---

 ## 🛠️ Complete Local Installation & Execution Guide